openwallet-foundation/tac/docs/governance/project-lifecycle.md

 ## Overview
 This governance policy describes how an open source project can formally join the OpenWallet Foundation via the [Project Proposal Process](#project-proposal-process).
 It describes the [Stages](#stages) a project may be admitted under and what the criteria and expectations are for a given stage, as well as the acceptance criteria for a project to move from one stage to another.
 It also describes the [Annual Review Process](#annual-review-process) through which those changes will be evaluated and made.

 Project progression - movement from one stage to another - allows projects to participate at the level that is most appropriate for them given where they are in their lifecycle.
-Regardless of stage, all OpenWallet Foundation projects benefit from a deepened alignment with existing projects, and access to mentorship, support, and foundation resources.
+Regardless of stage, all OpenWallet Foundation projects benefit from a deepened alignment with existing projects, and access to mentorship, support, and Foundation resources.

+!!! info
     Capitalized terms not otherwise defined in this Project Lifecycle Policy have the meanings ascribed to them in the [Charter of the OpenWallet Foundation](charter.md).

 ## Project Proposal Process